James McParland: The Steunenberg assassination

-After the assassination, Idaho's Chief Justice Stockslager drafted a telegram which invited the Pinkerton Agency to investigate.
+After the assassination, Idaho's Chief Justice Charles Stockslager drafted a telegram that invited the Pinkerton Agency to investigate.
 Idaho Governor Frank Gooding was persuaded to approve the request, and Pinkerton agent McParland soon arrived to lead the investigation.
 McParland announced his suspicion that Orchard was "the tool of others."

 McParland frequently used the expression inner circle to describe a secret cabal in the Western Federation of Miners when pitching Pinkerton's services to mine owners.
 McParland's stenographer, Morris Friedman, observed that by portraying the WFM in this manner, the Pinkerton office in Denver had generated "as much, and at times even more business than five other offices of the Agency combined."

 McParland had Orchard transferred from the Caldwell, Idaho jail to death row in the Boise penitentiary.
 The move was initially resisted by Judge Smith, who would be responsible for trying the case.
 The local judge anticipated a successful habeas corpus lawsuit against the tactic.
 McParland gave him "thirty precedents for the move."
 However, the sheriff in Caldwell reportedly opposed the move as well.
 Gooding arranged a meeting between McParland and Chief Justice Stockslager, and then with Judge Smith.
 Before Smith arrived, McParland declared the county jail insecure, a potential target for dynamite.
 He also stated the purpose of the move to death row: "After three days I will attempt to get a confession."
 Chief Justice Stockslager approved of the move.
 In a pre-arranged plan, the Governor was called out of the room as soon as Judge Smith arrived, leaving McParland and the two judges alone.
 With the Chief Justice supporting the move to death row, Judge Smith also agreed.

 On death row, Orchard was placed under a constant watch, and his food rations were cut.
 He was incarcerated next to two death row inmates who were awaiting execution themselves.
 Relays of guards watched him night and day, but never spoke to him.
 The three-day wait turned into nine days.